 The Speaker will drop the gavel once to call the House to order.

 A member will be assigned to lead the flag salute each day.
-The Speaker will drop the gavel three times to signal everyone to stand, if able.
+The Speaker will drop the gavel three times to signal the membership to stand.

 (2) OPENING CEREMONY